 If you are not interested in enrolling in a trial but would still like to help out, you can participate on our Community Advisory Board.
 The board is made up of community members that volunteer their time once a month to give us feedback into our program.
 They also go to community events to tell others about what we do.
 Lastly, they look over protocols and make sure the community is being well-represented in our research.

 Nashville, TN 37232

 Want regular updates about the Vanderbilt HIV Vaccine Program?
-Check out our Facebook Page.
+Check out our Facebook Page and Twitter account.
 We post regularly with pictures, event details, trial updates and more.
 It's a great way to share information about our work with your friends and family.